Legal Header

 The term “resource” refers to a volume of petroleum estimated to exist in a naturally occurring accumulation within rocks and includes all known volumes and estimated volumes yet to be discovered.

-For most resource classes, the AER uses the Canadian Oil and Gas Evaluation Handbook (COGEH) for evaluation, which recognizes reserves, quantities of discovered and commercially viable petroleum, and two resource subcategories: prospective and contingent.
-Contingent resources are those that are discovered but not commercially viable, and prospective resources are those that are yet discovered.
+For most resource classes, the AER uses the Canadian Oil and Gas Evaluation Handbook (COGEH) for evaluation methodologies, which recognizes reserves, quantities of discovered and commercially viable petroleum, and within the low-permeability and shale reports, two resource subcategories: prospective and contingent.
+Contingent resources are discovered but not commercially viable, and prospective resources are those that are yet discovered.

 Reserves

 According to the COGEH, the term “reserves” refers to the remaining volume of petroleum that could be recovered from a known resource that is either already being produced or could begin production within about five years.
-To be classified as reserves, the volume must be recoverable under proven technology, and production must be economically viable.
+To be classified as reserves, the volume must be recoverable using proven technology, and production must be economically viable.
+For regulatory purposes, the AER reports established reserves.

 Estimates of reserves are used for many purposes: